hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 !!! important
-    Using `eth_getLogs` to get logs from a large range of blocks, especially an entire chain from its genesis block, may cause Besu to hang for an indeterminable amount of time while generating the response.
+    Using `eth_getLogs` to get logs from a large range of blocks, especially an entire chain from its genesis block, might cause Besu to hang for an indeterminable amount of time while generating the response.
     We recommend setting a range limit using the [`--rpc-max-logs-range`](../cli/options.md#rpc-max-logs-range) option (or leaving it at its default value of 1000).